cp-algorithms/cp-algorithms/src/linear_algebra/linear-system-gauss.md

 Gaussian elimination is based on two simple transformation:
 * It is possible to exchange two equations
-* Any equation can be replaced by a linear combination of the that row (with non-zero coefficient), and some other rows (with arbitrary coefficients).
+* Any equation can be replaced by a linear combination of that row (with non-zero coefficient), and some other rows (with arbitrary coefficients).

 In the first step, Gauss-Jordan algorithm divides the first row by $a_{11}$.
 Then, the algorithm adds the first row to the remaining rows such that the coefficients in the first column becomes all zeros.
 To achieve this, on the i-th row, we must add the first row multiplied by $- a_{i1}$.
 Note that, this operation must also be performed on vector $b$.
 In a sense, it behaves as if vector $b$ was the $m+1$-th column of matrix $A$.